PanosGriziotis/ML-Extractive-Summarizer/README.md

 Model evaluation is done with r-squared measurement.
 System summaries are evaluated using 3 different types of rouge metrics (rouge-1, rouge-2, rouge-l)

 options:
-  --test_file   test data file path
+  --test_file \t  test data file path
   -m            saved model file path
   --num         number of text-summary pairs to include in test set
   -l            number of sentences to include in each summary